Explore more blogs

 • Relevant 💡 Your goal is relevant to your nonprofit’s mission, vision, values, and beneficiaries.

-• Time-bound ⌛ Your goal has a concrete deadline or timeframe that will provide motivation and help you prioritize.
+• Time-bound ⌛ Your goal has a concrete deadline or timeframe that will help you prioritize and stay motivated.

 To help create these SMART goals, ask yourself questions like: